minkeymouse/dfm-python/README.md

 ### Numerical Instability

-The package includes robust numerical stability features:
+The package includes comprehensive numerical stability features that are fully configurable:

-- Automatic handling of zero/near-zero standard deviations
-- Clipping of extreme values
+**Automatic Stability Techniques**:
+- **AR Coefficient Clipping**: Ensures stationarity by clipping AR coefficients to [-0.99, 0.99]
+- **Data Value Clipping**: Clips extreme outliers beyond configurable threshold (default: 100 std devs)
-- Regularization of ill-conditioned matrices
+- **Regularization**: Adds ridge regularization to prevent ill-conditioned matrices
-- Positive definite enforcement for covariance matrices
+- **Positive Definite Enforcement**: Ensures covariance matrices remain positive semi-definite
+- **Damped Updates**: Prevents likelihood decreases by using weighted parameter updates

+**Transparency**:
+- All techniques are configurable via YAML config
+- Warnings are logged when techniques are applied
+- Statistics are tracked for monitoring
+- Techniques can be disabled for research purposes

+**Best Practices**:
+- Monitor warnings to understand when stability techniques are applied
+- If techniques are frequently needed, investigate data quality
+- Adjust thresholds based on your data characteristics
+- Consider disabling techniques if they introduce unacceptable bias

-If issues persist, check data for outliers or extreme values.
+If issues persist, check data for outliers, extreme values, or near-unit root behavior.

 ## Architecture